PRBioimages/vesselsegmentation/3dunet_results/from_scratch_test6_last/prediction/other/readme.txt

-The output folder for prediction of new data.
+The output folder for prediction results of new data.